Europe - Central Asia

 Political context

-Press freedom is actively protected by the state and the government, albeit more efficiently in continental Netherlands than in the overseas territories.
-The media are often attacked by small, populist parties on the far right and left of the political spectrum.
+Press freedom is actively protected by the state and the government, albeit more efficiently in continental Netherlands than in their overseas territories.
+The media are under attack from populist parties on the far right and far left of the political spectrum.
 A majority of Dutch journalists are members of the Dutch Federation of Journalists (NVJ), an active union that fights for safe working conditions and fair pay.

 Legal framework